 I’m gonna go out on a limb here and guess that green beer isn’t a traditional Irish way of celebrating St. Patrick’s Day.
 It sounds like just the kind of thing us Americans would do to (put it kindly) make a holiday our own.
 I mean, think about it, have you ever tried to dye a Guinness green?

-Regardless of its origin, green beer is a decidedly huge part of celebrating St. Paddy’s here in the Midwest (and I’m assuming the rest of North America).
+Regardless of its origin, green beer is a decidedly huge part of celebrating St. Paddy’s here in the Midwest (right up there with our other favorite Irish-American way to celebrate—corned beef and cabbage).
 Most places just take the cheapest lite beer they have on tap, throw in a heavy hand of green food dye and call it a happy March 17th.
 As a rule, I try to keep the artificial food colorings to a minimum in my diet, so putting a big dose of the stuff in my lager wasn’t going to cut it.
 But luckily, there are quite a few all-natural green dyes that work just as well as those little plastic bottles of food coloring.

 The first step to doing any kind of dye job on beer is picking the right beer.
 Like I alluded to above, if you choose Guinness, your results will be delicious, but, um, not green.
 The key is to get a light-colored beer.
 Now, you are free to use whatever domestic lite beer you want, but I actually prefer seeking out a craft-brewed American lager or blonde.
 They still have the light yellow color that allows you to dye them, but they don’t taste like water (which after years of drinking really good craft brews, is what I think all those mainstream lite beers taste like).